Pool Pump Troubleshooting: Fix Common Problems

 Pool Pump Troubleshooting: Diagnose and Fix Common Problems

 Pool pump troubleshooting starts with one question: what is the pump actually doing right now?
-A completely silent pump has different causes than a humming pump, a leaking pump, or a pump that runs but moves no water.
+A silent pump has different causes than a humming pump, a leaking pump, or a pump that runs but moves no water.
 We organized this guide around symptoms so you can find the right fix in under a minute.
 Welcome to pool care help.

 Video guide